 Florida has strict time limits for filing an Uber accident claim.
 These legal deadlines are called “statutes of limitations”.
 In Florida, the statute of limitations for personal injury claims, such as injuries sustained in an Uber accident, is four years from the time the accident took place.
 It is very important that you file your Uber accident claim before this legal deadline expires.
 Claims that are filed after the statute of limitations has run out will be dismissed by the court.

-Uber Accident Attorneys Protect The Rights Of Accident Victims
+Deerfield Beach Uber Accident Lawyers Protect The Rights Of Accident Victims

 Filing a personal injury claim for an Uber accident can be frustrating, stressful, and time-consuming.
-The Deerfield Beach, FL Uber crash attorneys at Gonzalez & Cartwright, P.A., have extensive experience handling Uber accident claims, and have successfully recovered full and fair compensation for our clients.
+The Deerfield Beach Uber Deerfield Beach Uber accident lawyers at Gonzalez & Cartwright, P.A., have extensive experience handling Uber accident claims, and have successfully recovered full and fair compensation for our clients.
 We offer a free case evaluation to Uber accident victims.
 Schedule your confidential consultation today.

 Uber / Lyft Accident Legal Services in Areas Nearby